Protocol Integration

 Simulation

-Native Rust Integration: Implement a Rust trait that describes the protocol logic.
+Native Rust Integration: Implement a Rust trait that defines the protocol logic.
+Values used in this logic must be indexed as state attributes.

 Execution